codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 In all these cases, deployment manifests should be changed to mention Docker images that are found in the external Docker registry.

-### Locating images from the private Codefresh registry in pipelines
+### Locating images from the Codefresh Container registry in pipelines

-It is also possible that images from the private Registry are used as [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) directly in pipelines.
+It is also possible that images from the Codefresh Container Registry are used as [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) directly in pipelines.

 Here is an example: